Schleswig-Holstein: Nuclear power

-There were three nuclear power plants in Schleswig-Holstein: Krümmel, Brunsbüttel and Brockdorf.
+There were three nuclear power plants in Schleswig-Holstein: Krümmel, Brunsbüttel, and Brokdorf.
 The last operating plant in Schleswig-Holstein, the Brokdorf-plant was shut down on new-years eve 2021.

-There is also a nuclear research center known Helmholtz-Zentrum Geesthacht (rebranded as Hereon) with 2 research reactors, located right next to the Krümmel plant.
+There is also a nuclear research center known "Helmholtz-Zentrum Geesthacht" (rebranded as Hereon) with 2 research reactors, located right next to the Krümmel plant.

-During the 1990s, ten more cases of leukemia among children than was expected were identified in Elbmarsch, near the Krümmel plant.
+During the 1990s, ten more cases of leukemia among children than were expected were identified in Elbmarsch, near the Krümmel plant.
 Anti-nuclear activists believed it was due to the nuclear plant, which led to several investigations.
 The reported discovery of small spherical beads of nuclear material in the area led to further concern, as well as the presence of minute amounts of plutonium in the Elbe.
-The origins of the nuclear material were disputed, with one report determining them to not be that of the Krümmel plant.
-Another report claimed that they may have come from an undisclosed fire in 1986, however this theory has been questioned as it would have required a substantial government coverup.
-The Chernobyl disaster has also been suggested as a source, though is considered unlikely.
+The origins of the nuclear material were disputed, with one report determining them not to be that of the Krümmel plant.
+Another report claimed that they may have come from an undisclosed fire in 1986, however, this theory has been questioned as it would have required a substantial government cover-up.
+The Chernobyl disaster has also been suggested as a source, though it is considered unlikely.
 The probable source of the material, especially in the Elbe, is nuclear reprocessing plants in France.
 A 2010 report exonerated the nuclear power plants on the Elbe as the cause of contamination.
 Further doubt was cast on the nature of the supposed beads of nuclear material, with a Federal commission chastising the original commission that claimed to have discovered the beads.
 The exact cause of the increased leukemia cases remains unknown, and could be due to other environmental factors, or even by chance.

 The nuclear plants have further been questioned as a source of the cases due to comparison to the Savannah River Site in the United States.
-Despite release of radiation at the Savannah River Site, there is no increase in cases of leukemia around it.
-Alternative hypotheses for the cause of the cases have included electromagnetic fields, parental radiation exposure prior to conception, other carcinogens, and benzene exposure; however, none have been supported by the existing evidence.
+Despite the release of radiation at the Savannah River Site, there is no increase in cases of leukemia around it.
+Alternative hypotheses for the cause of the cases have included electromagnetic fields, parental radiation exposure before conception, other carcinogens, and benzene exposure; however, none have been supported by the existing evidence.
 Intriguingly, a larger case-control study in Lower Saxony found a correlation between the "untrained immune system" (as judged as contact with other children, vaccinations, etc.) and leukemia risk, suggested that an immature immune system that has not been challenged is at greater risk for developing malignancy, possibly secondary to an undetermined environment factor.

 Tourism

 Located between the North Sea and the Baltic Sea, Schleswig-Holstein is also a popular tourist destination in Germany.
-Its islands, beaches and cities attract millions of tourists every year.
+Its islands, beaches, and cities attract millions of tourists every year.
 It has the second highest tourism intensity per local among the German states, after Mecklenburg-Vorpommern, but in absolute value it is rank 6th and only 1/3 of top destination Bavaria.
 According to a ruling by the Federal Administrative Court, everyone has the right to free access to the beach.
 Nevertheless, most of the seaside resorts kept cashing in (2-€3 /day/person).